 Gators Earn Their Jaws In Crawl (2019)

 In Crawl (2019), the villainous reptiles terrorizing the poorly humans are meant to be alligators, not crocodiles.
-The difference between alligators and crocodiles lies in a contrast of behavior and appearance, as I learnt through a quick google search that rendered me an expert on herpetology.
+The difference between alligators and crocodiles lies in the contrast to behavior and appearance, as I learned through a quick google search that rendered me an expert on herpetology.
 Alligators have more blunt snouts than crocodiles, which gives them greater bite strength than their evolutionary counterparts.
 Also, alligators are known to be more docile than crocodiles, usually only attacking if hungry or provoked.
 Knowing this after having seen the film, I can say with confidence that the CG gators of Crawl must have been designed with five empty stomachs.

 Director Alexandre Aja’s creature feature is in the vein of his previous entry in the genre: Piranha.
-A proud B-picture with a nasty streak, the intent of Crawl is to be for alligators what Jaws was for sharks.
+A proud B-picture with a nasty streak, the intent of Crawl (2019) is to be for alligators what Jaws was for sharks.
 Set in a hurricane-ailed Florida, the film follows college swimmer Haley (Kaya Scodelario) on her quest to retrieve her father (Barry Pepper) from their family home.
 A category-5 is approaching the city, and the man has not been picking up his calls.
 Haley, of course, drives straight to him.
-After finding her battered old-man in the basement with a hole in his shoulder and a gash in his leg, our heroine has to contend with a number of massive lizards.
+After finding her battered old man in the basement with a hole in his shoulder and a gash in his leg, our heroine has to contend with a number of massive lizards.

 Related Read to Crawl (2019): 1956 Central Travancore (2019): A Hunt For Masculine Confidence And Its Futility